cppjames/rendeer/README.md

 ## Changelog

 ### What's new in 4.0.0?
-- ALAN (Animation Language) has been added: you can now create animations with ease!
+- ALAN (Animation Language) has been added: you can now create animations with ease! (no pun intended)

 #### v3.0.0
 Biggest update yet!
 Here are some key features: